 Accepting that you can’t always get what you want and that it may be good for you sets you off to a good start.
 This is not to suggest that drifting through life without any goals is a good idea.
 It’s valuable to consciously plan ahead and set goals.
 Regular reviews of the way you want to live helps you make most of the one life you have – and live it to the full.

 Here are 5 steps you can take immediately to plan your life, even if you don’t know what you want.

 1) List four focus areas in your life

-We have created a simple matrix we use at our Introduction events to set goals in all areas for a balanced life and to create our 'Bigger Life Plan' (it's called My Life Matrix).
-We often have to do lists and goals for work and business but not for instance for relationships or for our wellbeing.
-It is sometimes very easy to get carried away with a new project, for instance, and neglect other areas of your life completely.
+We have created a simple matrix we use at our Lifeworking workshops that helps you to set goals in all areas of your life.
+The tool is called My Life Matrix and it helps you create a ‘Bigger Life Plan’.
+Most of us do lists and goals for work but not for our relationships or wellbeing, for example.
+It is very easy to get carried away with work or a project and neglect other areas of your life completely.

 What are four key areas in your life?
 What actions do you need to take to improve these areas?